Shruginator/python_project_template/README.md

 Furthermore, an exemplary GitHub Actions workflow is contained to run the checks automatically on code submission.

 Everything contained here can be seen as knowledge share.
-Choose for yourself, which parts you like for your project and which not.
+Choose for yourself, which parts you would like to use in your project and simply remove the ones you don't need.

+Happy coding!

 ## Table of Contents
 1. [Environment Setup](#environment-setup)